 Writing a food diary is one of the first recommendations in any nutritional consultation.
 You can share your food diary with your nutritionist or your doctor.

 What are the most important things to mention in your food diary?

-First start with this template, you can print this one or create your own
+First, start with a template.
+You can use this one or create your own.

-It is important to mention during the week all the meals you had and how you felt during the day.
+It is important to mention all the meals you had and how you felt during each day of the week.

-Be precise as you can, specifying what does the meal includes, for example: which veggies or fruits, type of bread or kind of oil.
+Be precise as you can, specifying what the meal includes: type of veg and fruits, bread, and the kind of oil used.

 The specification is essential if you are trying to figure out if you might have food sensitivities.